xz0127/tp/docs/DeveloperGuide.md

 1. User requests to list appointments
 2. Nuudle shows the list of appointments
-3. User requests to delete a certain appointments
+3. User requests to delete an appointments
 4. Nuudle deletes the appointment

    Use case ends.